-It will also showcase 17 new commissions, including from Trawlwoolway multidisciplinary artist Julie Gough.
+It also showcases 17 new commissions, including from Trawlwoolway multidisciplinary artist Julie Gough.
 She documents eucalypt trees situated in the vicinity of sites of conflict and violence between Tasmanian Aboriginal people and colonists from the late 1700s to early 1800s.
 There’s also a work by Wiradjuri/Kamilaroi artist Jonathan Jones, working with Wiradjuri Elder Dr Uncle Stan Grant Sr AM, that considers the connection to the guardian ancestor Dharramalin, central to men’s initiation ceremonies.
 Nicholas Mangan’s new work analyses the complex history of objects in the Powerhouse collection through film and large-scale sculptural installation.
-Newly established organisation First Nations Fashion and Design presents a collection of nine wearable garments by First Nation Designers.
+Newly established organisation First Nations Fashion and Design presents a collection of nine wearable garments by First Nations Designers.

+A program of performances, talks and masterclasses will help unpack the exhibition.
 Powerhouse chief executive Lisa Havilah says, “Beginning with the burning of the Garden Palace exhibition building in 1882, Eucalyptusdom explores the interwoven histories of the Powerhouse and the eucalypt.
 This exhibition invites us to consider how our changing relationship to eucalypt reflects our ever-shifting comprehension of Country and place.”